dvtate/fiy/modlib/README.md

 Fediy mods are federated apps that run on top of Fediy.

 ## Module.json
-This file contains relevant information about the mod.
+This section describes the module.json file which contains relevant information about the mod.

 For example: this would work for the demo mod
 ```json
 {
     "id": "demo",